Early Years Foundation Stage

 - You can find information about the EYFS curriculum and provision from birth to 5 at this website http://www.foundationyears.org.uk/

-- A Parent's Guide to the EYFS here is also helpful if you'd like to know more.
+- What to expect in the Early Years Foundation Stage: a guide for parents is also helpful if you'd like to know more.

 - 'What to expect, when?' will tell you which learning and development stages the children go through from birth to five.
 It will also give you ideas and tips for how to help you child with their learning at home and may be particularly useful if your child has younger siblings.
 Read it here!

 - Here is a list of free activities that parents and carers can do with their children at home.
-This list was created by staff and parents at our '6 week in meeting'.
-This can be read here.
+It can be read here.

-You can also find some phonic games on these websites:
+You can find some phonic games to play with your children on these websites:

 - https://www.phonicsplay.co.uk/InteractiveResources.htm (select phase 2 or 3)